StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/getting-started/what-is-saf.md

 The structural analysis software companies participating in this initiative today are presented in chapter ["Who supports SAF?"](who-supports-saf.md).

 The coordination is currently managed by SCIA.
-If you are interested in joining, please contact Herman Oogink, Director Product and Alliances at SCIA.

-Email: **h.oogink@scia.net**

 **You can visit the free web app to test the import of your own SAF!**